LEDThereBeLight/intuitive-coding/_posts/2015-01-07-how-to-make-a-language.md

 ### Types

 A type is a category that we decide an expression falls into.
-There are lots of different types, and we always capitalize their names to make it easier to tell them apart from other kinds of words, like functions.
+Each type has a name, and we always capitalize their names to make it easier to tell them apart from other kinds of words, like functions.

 There are lots of different types.

 `'a'` is a **Character** type, because it's a single letter.
 Characters go inside single quotes.

 **List** is a type that can hold another type.
+A List can only contain one type of data.
+You can't have a List of both letters and numbers, for example.

 Just like Characters go inside `' '`, Lists have their own symbol that they go inside.
 Lists use square brackets: `[ ]`.
 To make things clearer, each item in a list is separated by a comma.

 Say you have a bunch of individual Characters:
   * `'h'`